Continuous Delivery

 We recommend skaffold run

-for a simple Continuous Delivery setup, where it is sufficient to have a single step that deploys from version control to a cluster.
+for the simplest Continuous Delivery setup, where it is sufficient to have a single step that deploys from version control to a cluster.

-For more sophisticated Continuous Delivery pipelines, Skaffold offers building blocks that are described next:
+For more sophisticated Continuous Delivery pipelines, Skaffold offers building blocks:

 wait for